-Today people all over the world celebrate Global Beatles Day, a fitting tribute and creation of Beatles fan Faith Cohen, who launched the idea 40-years after the group disbanded.
+Every June people all over the world celebrate Global Beatles Day, a fitting tribute and creation of Beatles fan Faith Cohen, who launched the idea 40-years after the group disbanded.
 They may have only recorded for 7-years but in that time achieved 17-UK number one hits, plus album sales which in 2021 are somewhere north of 183-million copies.
 And, still growing.
 A phenomenal marketing success by any standards.

-In his short and remarkable life, John Lennon wrote 26 number one hits, McCartney's had even more.
+In his short and remarkable life, John Lennon wrote 26 number one hits, McCartney even more.
 Paul’s timeless anthem ‘Yesterday’ is the most covered song of all time, with 3,000 versions in existence.
 Nothing still comes close to the original.

 Personally, I’ve been lucky enough in my life to meet and get to know several of the key people within the Beatles family.
 I spent five-years living in Mona Best’s House, where the Casbah, birthplace of The Beatles, is today.
 Mona was such a character, someone who was never afraid to say exactly what she thought.
 She was loved by so many people and respected by everyone who had the privilege of meeting her.
 I played as a musician with the 5th Beatle Pete Best and his brother Roag - both superbly talented and creative drummers.
 And, most important; wonderfully good, modest people, with hearts of gold.

-I’ve been to Apple Records, courtesy of the late and great Neil Aspinall, and recently with our film crew., Plus, welcomed spending quite a bit of time in the company of other Beatle-related people's company, including Paul’s brother Mike – we even played Scaffold’s songs together at a local venue for a couple of years and as a favour, I helped out at his children’s school a couple of times.
+I’ve been to Apple Records, courtesy of the late and great Neil Aspinall, and recently with our film crew.
+Plus, welcomed spending quite a bit of time in the company of other Beatle-related people; including Paul’s brother Mike – we even played Scaffold’s songs together at a local venue for a couple of years and as a favour, I helped out at his children’s school a couple of times.
 Mike's family were popular, possibly because of his magnetic personality, as much as perpetual link to music history.

 The Beatles along with Apple Records Managing Director, the late Neil Aspinall, had perfect timing; not just on stage, but in the business world too.
 They enjoyed nearly a decade of mayhem and adulation, before bowing out in 1969, from the rooftop of Apple Records in Savile Row.